thecatdidit/Get3rdPartySoftware/README.md

 # How
  The script crawls through the 3rd party websites, looking for specific tags in the html and auto navigates to find the download link.
+Then it will download the files and store them in a folder.
+Once downloadedm, it will build a CI that can be parsed with another script (working) importing into SCCM or other software delivery